Rust Belt and Waterfalls, a mostly New York and Ohio 16 day loop, October 2021

 Columbus, OH - This was a quick stop on our way to Cincinnati, on a day-long drive across Ohio.
 Luckily we enjoy driving and had a lot of President Obama to listen to (see Soundtrack, top of post).
 We brake for state capitols, and Ohio’s is a good one, centrally located on an inviting Square (like Wisconsin!).
 One of the older statehouses (1839-61), and curiously dome-free, the interior is geometrically stunning and surprisingly pink, and the basement has a great museum.

-Cincinnati, OH - The third Ohio “C” city of our trip was a treat, and I finally learned how to spell it!
+Cincinnati, OH - The third Ohio “C” city of our trip (we only briefly drove through Cleveland) was a treat, and I finally learned how to spell it!
 There were several things on our list for the two days, but we ran across even more to see in this easily-navigable downtown.
 We stayed at the 21C Museum Hotel (we have stayed at one in Chicago as well, both feature unique contemporary art-filled lobbies), which we booked on Hotel Tonight.
 Shout-out to the very cool bartender at the hotel's bar, Metropole, who steered us right with the chili and let us taste several amaros!

 Back across the bridge in Cincy, we found a great spot for the sunset atop the AC Hotel, with great views, charcuterie and cocktails, and firepits.
 There were several good choices of drinks and views along the river, probably better in warmer weather, and not Covid times.